emilybache/BeeFriendly/README.md

 Then start the server:

-	npm run serve
+	npm run dev

-Then open a browser on localhost:8080
+Then open a browser on localhost:3000

 ## Garden Scorer, Users etc